The President & CEO of Green Plains (GPRE) is Buying Shares

-This is Becker’s first Buy trade following 3 Sell transactions.
-This recent transaction increases Todd Becker’s holding in the company by 1.92% to a total of $6.99 million.
+Following Todd Becker’s last GPRE Buy transaction on August 05, 2020, the stock climbed by 2.1%.
+Following this transaction Todd Becker’s holding in the company was increased by 1.89% to a total of $8.1 million.

 See today’s analyst top recommended stocks >>

-The insider sentiment on Green Plains has been negative according to 52 insider trades in the past three months.
-This sentiment is lower than the average sentiment of company insiders in this sector.
+The insider sentiment on Green Plains has been positive according to 54 insider trades in the past three months.
+This sentiment is slightly higher than the average sentiment of company insiders in this sector.

-Todd Becker’s trades have generated a 12.6% average return based on past transactions.
-DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
-To subscribe to the DailyInsider visit this page.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.